Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 # Visualization Tool

 This page explains how we built our visualization tool.
-We go over the design choices and implementation, sharing the reasoning behind each step and highlighting the tool’s features.
-We also discuss its limitations and future improvements.
+We go over the design choices and implementation, sharing the reasoning behind each step, highlighting the tool’s features and discussing their limitations for future improvement.

 ## The Foundation